 5. Some of the Bee-Up functionalities are missing: Starting with version 1.6 of Bee-Up some of the functionalities have been externalised into "AutoStart" Attribute Profiles.
 If they are missing, then it might be that they have not been properly imported or that the directory structure of the Attribute Profiles differs from what is expected.
 The Bee-Up installation package comes with a file named "Standard Bee-Up attribute profiles.adl", which contains the necessary Attribute Profiles and their groups (directories).
 For details on how to import Attribute Profiles see section Exporting and importing Attribute Profiles.
 The relevant directories to add the functionalities in Bee-Up are shown in the picture below, accessible through "Edit → Attribute profiles..." in the "Modelling" component.
-Note that both "AutoStart" and "AutoStart (deactivated)" must be on the same level (siblings) as the default "Attribute profiles" directories using the "Move" option in the dialogue available through the menu "Edit → Attribute profiles..." in the "Modelling" component.
+Note that both "AutoStart" and "AutoStart (deactivated)" must be on the same level (siblings) as the default "Attribute profiles" directory and NOT inside another group.
+Should that not be the case then you can move the directories using the "Move" option in the dialogue available through the menu "Edit → Attribute profiles..." in the "Modelling" component.